 Here comes the real work!
 Masking off cabinets isn’t hard, but it’s definitely time consuming.
 But, you’ll be rewarded with beautiful, professional looking cabinets!

-To Start masking, begin with the top cabinets and work your way down.
-Since we recommend only painting your cabinet boxes, let’s learn how to do just that.
+When it comes to masking, begin with the upper cabinets and work your way downward.
+Since the focus is on painting just the cabinet boxes, here’s the best way to do that.

 Should You Paint the Inside of Your Cabinets?